stonepros/stone/doc/dev/cache-pool.rst

 cache objects back to the base tier) and evicting (removing cold and clean objects from the cache).

-The thresholds at which Ceph will flush or evict objects is specified relative to a 'target size' of the pool.
+The thresholds at which Stone will flush or evict objects is specified relative to a 'target size' of the pool.
 For example::

  ceph osd pool set foo-hot cache_target_dirty_ratio .4